Conversion rate optimization improves the share of visitors who take a useful action, such as buying, booking, signing up, or requesting a quote.

 A 1% improvement in conversion rate on a site getting 10,000 visitors per month means 100 additional leads or sales.
 At $500 average deal size, that is $50,000 per month from the same traffic budget.

-Most companies spend 90% of their budget driving traffic and 10% converting it.
+Most companies spend nearly all of their budget driving traffic and almost none converting it.
 Improving conversion rate is almost always cheaper than buying more traffic.
 A site converting at 3% instead of 2% gets 50% more customers from the same spend.

 Testing too many things at once, which makes it impossible to know what worked